-- Laura Farmer Sherman, president & CEO, Susan G. Komen San Diego, who can speak about the importance of fundraising to end the fight against breast cancer.
+- Laura Farmer Sherman, President and CEO, Susan G. Komen San Diego, who can speak about the importance of fundraising to end the fight against breast cancer.
 Laura is also a breast cancer survivor.

-- Colin Truex, UC San Diego’s women’s row coach, who can speak on why they support Komen San Diego.
+- Colin Truex, Head Coach, UC San Diego Women’s Rowing, UC San Diego’s women’s row coach, who can speak on why they support Komen San Diego.

 - Lots of people rocking pink to celebrate Breast Cancer Awareness Month.

 - All Row for the Cure entry fees and donations benefit Komen San Diego to support free services for every step of the breast cancer journey, including free diagnostic mammograms, life-saving screenings, temporary financial aid for living expenses, transportation, meal deliveries, education and more.

 - Row for the Cure gives everyone a chance to remember our honorees, those we have lost or those fighting against breast cancer, and raises funds to help Komen San Diego achieve its mission.

 - We have come a long way in the fight on breast cancer.
 But there is still work to be done.
 Six women a day are diagnosed with breast cancer and unfortunately one woman a day passes away from this disease.
 However we know if discovered early enough, the most common type of breast cancer has a nearly 99% survival rate.

 - Next to the U.S. government, Susan G. Komen is the largest funder of breast cancer research in the world.
 And much of that investment has been awarded right here in San Diego.